dabeng/technical-terms/README.md

 A man can get married and divorced multiple times.
 A women can get married and divorced multiple times.
 A couple can have multiple children.

-The one-to-one relationship turns into many-to-many relationship
+The one-to-many relationship turns into many-to-many relationship  一对多的关系变成了多对多的关系

 So you can imagine how difficult it is to construct family tree.
 It's very difficult to draw the lines between the related nodes with pure dom solution.